Pets looking for a forever home: adoptable pets

 Age: 7 months.

-Meet: Petsmart at Grant and Swan.
-11 a.m.- 3 p.m.
-Saturday or by appointment.
+Meet: PetSmart at Grant and Swan, 11 a.m.-3 p.m. on Saturday or by appointment.